KognitionAI/pilecv4j/README.md

     }
 ```

-`ImageDisplay` is very basic and not really meant for developing sophisticated Java based GUIs in but it does support some rudimentary event handling.
+`ImageDisplay` is very basic and not really meant for developing sophisticated Java based GUIs, but it does support some rudimentary event handling.
 You can set a callback for:

 - **select** when someone clicks in the display.
 The callback should return a `boolean` telling the display whether or not to `close`.
 Returning `true` will close the display.
 ``` java